JacobKre/FlyByWire-Texture-CFG-Fixer/README.md

 # FlyByWire-Texture-CFG-Fixer
-A quick script to update all the FBW livery texture.cfg files to the new format
+At some point the FlyByWire A32NX got an update that changed around how the `texture.cfg` file was written and not all livery creators have updated their projects to accomadate for this and so I wrote a quick script to fix all the files all at once.